BoschSmartHome/bosch-shc-api-docs/README.md

 ### License
-By using this documentation, the developer accepts and agrees to be bound by these Terms and Conditions (defined above).
+By using this Documentation, the developer accepts and agrees to be bound by these Terms and Conditions (defined above).

-The documentation is subject to the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 Public License (https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode).
+The Documentation is subject to the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License (https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode).

 ### Warranty
-We ask all developers working with our documentation to inform Robert Bosch Smart Home GmbH about any defects found in the API as soon as possible to give us a chance to remedy it.
+We ask all developers working with our Documentation to inform Robert Bosch Smart Home GmbH about any defects found in the API as soon as possible to give us a chance to remedy it.

 ### Support
-Unfortunately, we are unable to support developers using our documentation via the official hotline nor by e-mails.
+Unfortunately, we are unable to support developers using the Documentation neither via the official hotline nor by e-mail.
 However, we will try our best to respond to issues raised in [our GitHub tracker](https://github.com/BoschSmartHome/bosch-shc-api-docs/issues).
-Please report any trouble you might have with our documentation exclusively there.
+Please report any trouble you might have with the Documentation exclusively there.

-*October 28th, 2019*
+*October 29th, 2019*